An American seeking her Danish Roots

 Photo ©Leah Jorgensen

 One year after they found each other at the internet Leah took the long journey to Denmark and Norway to have a look for herself which kind of country her ancestors came from.
-She arrived to Copenhagen at her grandfather’s birthday!
+She arrived in Copenhagen at her grandfather’s birthday!

-Pictures from tracing the ancestors in the northern part of Jutland called Himmerland
+Pictures from tracing the ancestors in the northern part of Jutland called Himmerland.

 Henry never was used to anybody being interested in his family.
 Leah made a change to that.
 She repeatedly mentioned the blue, blue eyes of her father and looked at Henry smiling.
 The same blue eyes!